ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 ## 2. The mechanic of incentivizing carbon footprint reduction

+Nodes will make efforts in improving the carbon footprint of the IT infrastructure if they are given a financial incentive to do so.
+The **Proof of Carbon Reduction** consensus therefore aim at aligning the reward on a block to the quality of the footprint of the infrastructure.
+This implies that the nodes can proove their level of carbon emission of their infrastructure to the rest of the network in a trustable way.

 ## 3. Calculating the carbon footprint of a node

 Cannot yet be automated and embeded in a consensus, hence required external parties, taking the form of oracle, to feed the info.